godzilla-reject/Mage-Metal_Backup/General Rules/The Favor System/Dice Structure/Dice Overview.md

 - Magical
 - Circumstance
 - Fate

+##### Bonuses: Stacking and Cumulative
+While normally, two different equipment (or any other type of) bonuses will not stack together, there are special exceptions.
+These exceptions are in the form of *stacking* bonuses, which, as one would guess, stack with other bonuses of the same type.

+Additionally, normally you cannot receive the same bonus from the same effect twice (such a spell granting a bonus to Ranged Attack Accuracy).
+However, there are *also* exceptions to this, in the form of *cumulative* bonuses.
+These bonuses add with themselves (but not *other* bonuses of the same type.)

+A bonus *can* be both stacking and cumulative (and this will be denoted.)

 #### Modifiers: Penalties
 Penalties, on the other hand, all stack together.
 They might include a type, but this is for other mechanics to reference.
 A penalty *subtracts* from the target number, thus making it more difficult.

 The most common form of penalty is the *difficulty* penalty; nearly all rolls will have one.

 >[!example] Example: Applying Modifiers
->To build on our previous example, creating a *brand new* weapon is quite the feat, so let's say that Matthew's GM assigns his **Mundocraft** check a difficulty penalty of -10.
+>To build on our previous example, creating a *brand new* weapon is quite the feat, so let's say that Matthew's GM assigns his **Mundocraft** check a difficulty penalty of -10 (a "very difficult" modifier.)
 This would then make his TN a 10, not 20, which would then result in this becoming a failure.
 However, Whitebeard, as a [[Wrench Monkey]], has access to a full workshop, granting him a +4 equipment bonus to any **Mundocraft** check made there.
 Thus, the final TN would instead be a 14, and the roll of a 12 would still be a success (even if a narrow one!)

 - - -
 ## Success and Failure
 In *Mage//Metal*, success and failure is not a binary system; some effects rely on more than just the outcome of the roll.
 Some effects only have outcomes that occur on much more rare *critical* successes or failures.
 These occur on an outcome (the total of the dice) 5 and lower (for a critical success) or 16 and higher (for a critical failure.)
 Most effects, such as spells, however, will have a sliding scale of results that run the entire array of outcomes.